automata/osc-web/README.md

 into port 3334.
 Any message sent by app.html (hit the button!) will be sent to your OSC app/device.

-So, you can face the HTML page as an "OSC node", listening to messages on 3333 and sending messages to 3334.
+**So, you can see the HTML page as an "OSC node", listening to messages on 3333 and sending messages to 3334.**

 Take a look at osc-side/ to examples of OSC apps.